Last updated on June 3rd, 2023 at 02:07 pm

 37. Psycho (1960)

-Psycho 1960 is widely regarded as a classic of the horror genre and one of the greatest films ever made.
-The film follows Marion Crane, who steals money from her employer and goes on the run, only to check into the Bates Motel, run by the mysterious Norman Bates.
-It is a suspenseful, tense film that explores themes of mental illness, guilt, and obsession.
-Read the article
+Psycho is widely regarded as a classic of the horror genre and one of the greatest films ever made that follows the story of Marion Crane, who steals money from her employer and goes on the run, only to check into the Bates Motel, run by the mysterious Norman Bates, her killer.
+The film’s shower scene, which was trailblazing in its use of editing and sound, is widely considered one of the most famous and influential scenes in the history of cinema.
+Read more.

 38. To Kill a Mockingbird (1962)